 Pepperdine University is among your best bets if you're planning on studying Journalism.
 Students who complete this degree state that they receive average early career wages of journalism and mid-career wages of $76,266.
 The neighborhood of Malibu, California, is satisfactory for young people who favor a more tranquil, suburban area.

 California State University - Northridge is a good decision for individuals interested in a Journalism major.
 Students from the Journalism major at California State University - Northridge get 16.1% above the average graduate with the same degree.
-Looking for a big school?
-This school has more than 20,000 students on campus.
+The surrounding area of a large urban center is great for scholars trying to find adequate options for social networking, excitement, and exploration.

 Every student who is interested in Journalism has to take a look at California Polytechnic State University - San Luis Obispo.
 California Polytechnic State University - San Luis Obispo journalism graduates make 15.0% more than the typical journalism grad.
 It is established in the suburban region of San Luis Obispo, California.

+Cal Poly San Luis Obispo has been rated among the best for quality education outcomes for veterans and active-duty military.
 With the diverse student body at Cal Poly San Luis Obispo, you will have numerous chances to meet individuals from many cultures.
-Parents, you'll be glad to learn California Polytechnic State University - San Luis Obispo features a relatively low crime rate.
 Ever wish you had a simple way to find out a college's grades in every subject?
 Now you do.
 Have a look at California Polytechnic State University - San Luis Obispo's scorecard.

 It's difficult to beat University of California - Irvine if you want to study Journalism.
 Students who graduate from this program report average early career wages of journalism and mid-career wages of $73,460.
 Irvine, California is an excellent environment for young people who like the active city life.